"Do I need travel insurance for my Paris trip? "

 - Trip Insurance protects you when things go wrong before and during your trip.
 You have prepaid non-refundable reservations but have to cancel at the last minute, your trip gets delayed or interrupted by something beyond your control, your baggage gets delayed, lost, stolen, or damaged, or you rent a car and it gets damaged or stolen; you can also customize plans to fit your needs, such as adding "cancel for any reason" coverage

 - Travel Medical Insurance covers your expenses when you unexpectedly get sick, injured, or die while traveling.
 It covers your emergency medical (and possibly emergency dental) care, transportation to the closest medical facility, and even repatriation of your remains if the worst happens.
-Although most travel medical insurance plans includes at least some Covid coverage - but verify before you buy in case of changes as the vaccine becomes more available
+If you want to make sure you are covered for Covid, check the terms and conditions closely as many policies exclude or have limitations.

 The good news: Travel insurance is easy to get and relatively cheap - especially when you consider what it covers and its value if anything goes wrong during your trip.